Online Master’s in Mental Health Counseling Programs

 How much does a mental health counselor make a year?

-While the BLS does not keep statistics on mental health counselors in particular, the agency does so for substance abuse, behavioral disorder and mental health counselors as a group.
-According to the latest BLS statistics, the median annual wage for substance abuse, behavioral disorder and mental health counselors was $48,520 in 2021 —more than the average for all occupations of $45,760.
+According to the latest BLS statistics, the median annual wage for substance abuse, behavioral disorder and mental health counselors was $49,710 in 2022.

 Why Become a Mental Health counselor?